New Washington in Clearfield County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism • Settlements & Settlers • War, US Revolutionary.
 A significant historical year for this entry is 1758.

 Location.
 40° 49.587′ N, 78° 42.414′ W. Marker is in New Washington, Pennsylvania, in Clearfield County.
-Marker is on Front Street, 0.2 miles north of Main St. and Glenn Road, on the right when traveling north.
+It is on Front Street 0.2 miles north of Main St. and Glenn Road, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Mahaffey PA 15757, United States of America.
+Marker is at or near this postal address: 215 Front St, Mahaffey PA 15757, United States of America.
 Touch for directions.

 Additional commentary.